Step Inside

+Format

-The only human character in the show is Mr Mopple (portrayed by Chris Jarvis), a groundsman.
-Whilst doing his jobs, Mr Mopple unknowingly hears a noise from the house which tells him there must be a story to be narrated.
+The only human character in the show is Mr Mopple (portrayed by Chris Jarvis), a groundskeeper.
+Whilst doing his jobs, Mr Mopple hears a noise from the house which tells him that there is a story to be narrated.
 The house magically appears to come to life with a superimposed puppet face appearing on the house.
-As he steps inside, a face appearing on the outside wall saying, "Step inside, all those who love stories, look and listen, we've tales to tell of fun, excitement, magic, adventure, tears, fears and laughter.
+As he steps inside, the face on the outside wall says, "Step Inside, all those who love stories, look and listen, we've tales to tell of fun, excitement, magic, adventure, tears, fears and laughter.
 Surprises as well.
 Step Inside."

 Inside the house are the non-human characters, which use a mix of animated faces and puppet hands: